top of page

 Brain injury recovery is not one-size-fits-all.
 At CBFC, our trait-based brain map — available only in about a dozen places worldwide — reveals how the brain has rewired after injury and where the limbic system may be interfering with normal function.

 This allows us to design a personalized training protocol that may include hemodynamic neurofeedback, ILF, amplitude, biofeedback, neuromodulation, red light therapy, and NDM.
-Because we specialize in training the entire autonomic nervous system, clients are able to access deeper regulation, faster stabilization, and more lasting improvements than with surface-level approaches.
+Because we specialize in training the entire autonomic nervous system, clients can access deeper regulation, faster stabilization, and more lasting improvements than with surface-level approaches.

 FAQs About Concussion Recovery with Biofeedback & Neurofeedback